PaulioRandall/p90/README.md

 	},
 	value: '6;', // Notice the suffix has been appended

-	// True if a function returned a result (null or object) which required a
+	// True if a function returned a null or object which required a
-	// recursive function call.
+	// recursive resolution.
 	recursed?: false
 }
 ```